ccakes/athenacli-rs/README.md

     -v               Logging verbosity (repeat for more detail)

 OPTIONS:
-    -c, --command <command>          run only single SQL statement and exit -d, --database <database>        database name to connect to -f, --file <file>                execute an SQL statement from file, then exit -r, --region <region>            AWS region [env: AWS_REGION=] -b, --results <result-bucket>    S3 bucket name for results (eg s3://my-results) -w, --workgroup <workgroup>      Athena workgroup to use
+    -c, --command <command>...       run a single SQL statement, can be repeated -d, --database <database>        database name to connect to -f, --file <file>                execute one or more SQL statements from a file, then exit -r, --region <region>            AWS region [env: AWS_REGION=] -b, --results <result-bucket>    S3 bucket name for results (eg s3://my-results) -w, --workgroup <workgroup>      Athena workgroup to use